VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

     process_xnat_dicoms.py xnat [NII]

 where `xnat` is the XNAT downloaded directory and `NII` is the nifti output directory.
 If your current directory has the directory `xnat` all of the parameters are optional.
-This function uses dcm2nii.
-It uses the gzip command for compression, instead of compression by dcm2nii, since the latter does not handle large files.
+This function uses `dcm2niix`.
+It uses the gzip command for compression, since the `dcm2nii` had difficulty handling compression of large files (I haven't tested dcm2niix).

 Use dcm2nii or dcm2niix in the terminal, e.g.: